Legal Studies (LS)

 LS503: Jurisprudence and Legal History

-This course will provide you with a view of the sources and historical development of legal principles as well as the philosophical foundations of American legal principles.
-You will develop an understanding of significant trends in American legal history as well as current trends in development of law and the philosophy of the law that is the underpinning of many public policy actions.
+This course will provide you with a view of the sources and historical development of legal principles as well as the philosophical foundations of the American legal system.
+You will develop an understanding of significant trends in American legal history as well as current trends in the development of law and the underpinning of many public policy actions.

 Quarter Credit Hours: 5 | Prerequisite: None